-The use of Tasers is more likely to be “reasonable” if there is a serious or violent crime at hand.
+The use of tasers is more likely to be “reasonable” if there is a serious or violent crime at hand.
 But this is just one factor to consider.
-Even when the crime is minor, it may be okay to use a Taser on a hostile and uncooperative suspect.
+Even when the crime is minor, it might be okay to use a taser on a hostile and uncooperative suspect.

-But a police officer’s use of a Taser will constitute excessive force if:
+But, in general, a police officer’s use of a taser will constitute excessive force if:

 - the crime is so minor that a reasonable officer wouldn’t have even issued a citation

 - the officer made no attempt to arrest or handcuff the suspect, or